-If you don’t have time to read this article and want to go straight to a place where you can get your Japan Rail Pass, click the link below to go through to JRailPass and get your Japan Rail Pass pronto!
+If you don’t have time to read this article and want to go straight to a place where you can get your Japan Rail Pass, click the link below to go through to JRailPass and get your pass pronto!

 Commonly referred to as the JR Pass, it is a physical pass that you will have to show ticket inspectors at the station and on the trains.
 It doesn’t exist electronically like many ticket systems, so bear that in mind as you will have to carry it with you.

 The possibilities it will open up for you in Japan, however, are eye-opening.
-Tourists from across the globe that visit Japan every year travel around the country using this rail pass, so if you are visiting Japan, it’s definitely worth learning more about what it offers, even if you don’t end up purchasing one.
+Tourists from across the globe that visit Japan every year travel around the country using this rail pass, so if you are visiting this beautiful country, it’s definitely worth learning more about what it offers, even if you don’t end up purchasing one.

 |Adult Passes||Standard||Green Pass |